JetBrains/teamcity-documentation/topics/perforce.md

 <td>

 If you need to check out sources not with the latest revision, but with a specific Perforce label (with selective changes), you can specify this label here.
-For instance, this can be useful to produce a milestone/release build, or a reproduce build.
+For instance, this can be useful to produce a milestone/release build, or to reproduce a build.
 If the field is left blank, the latest changelist will be used for sync.

 <warning>